Tim Marshall ()

 Vicky has a PhD in Bioinformatics and an MPhil in Monitoring and Evaluation.
 Her research experience (qualitative and quantitative) spans Genomics and Public Health.
 She is currently a Project Coordinator for the Sickle Africa Data Coordinating Center at the University of Cape Town.
 She also coordinates several other groups and projects including the African Genomic Medicine Training Initiative (AGMT), Sickle Cell Disease Ontology Working Group (SCDO) and mGenAfrica.
 She is the current secretary of the African Society of Human Genetics (AfSHG).
 She is passionate about building research capacity, mentoring young investigators and translational research.

-Yo is a Software Sustainability Institute Fellow, founder of Code is Science, EngD student at the University of Manchester studying the effects of community and usabilty on open source software, editor for the PLOS Open Source Toolkit, board member of the Open Bioinformatics Foundation, and a software developer at the University of Cambridge, working on an open source biological data warehouse called InterMine.
+Yo is Open Source Technology Lead at the Wellcome Trust’s Data for Science and Health team, a Software Sustainability Institute Fellow, co-founder of Open Life Science and Code is Science, EngD student at the University of Manchester studying pathogen-related data sharing and sustainability of open source software.
+Previously, they were editor for the PLOS Open Source Toolkit, editor emeritus at the Journal of Open Source Software, board member of the Open Bioinformatics Foundation, and a software developer at the University of Cambridge, working on an open source biological data warehouse called InterMine.

 Yvan is data management and analysis lover, for life science, health and environment